aaspip/pyekfmm/README.md

 ## Reference
     Chen Y., Chen, Y.F., Fomel, S., Savvaidis, A., Saad, O.M., Oboue, Y.A.S.I.
 (2023).
-A python package for 3D fast-marching-based traveltime calculation and its applications in seismology, Seismological Research Letters, in press.
+A python package for 3D fast-marching-based traveltime calculation and its applications in seismology, Seismological Research Letters, 94, 2050-2059.

 BibTeX: